johnno1962/SwiftierJSON/README.md

 This repo is a cheeky rewrite of lingoer's excellent [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) repo for processing JSON data in Swift altered to use the objects returned by the JSON parser rather than converting all data into Swift representation using an enum.
 It requires less memory and should be a little faster for large messages.

-It's is backward compatible but contains the additional feature of the JSON being writable so you can use it to construct messages (intermediate nodes are "auto-vivified"):
+It's backward compatible but contains the additional feature of the JSON being writable so you can use it to construct messages (intermediate nodes are "auto-vivified"):

     var JSON = JSONValue(NSMutableDictionary())
     JSON["milestone"]["creator"]["login"] = JSONValue( "lingoer")